- Who can apply?

-- How are Udall Interns selected?
+- How are Interns selected?

 The selection committee is composed of recognized professionals who work with Native American students or communities in an academic or leadership capacity.
-Selection committee members may be affiliated with an institution of higher education, a tribe, or an organization serving Native American communities.
+Selection committee members may be affiliated with an institution of higher education, a Tribe, or an organization serving Native American communities.
 Former Interns have also been members of the selection committee.

 Interns are selected on the basis of:

-- Interest in and commitment to learning about the federal government;
+- Interest in and commitment to learning about the Federal government;

-- Demonstrated commitment to fields in tribal public policy, through contributions to or participation in one or more of the following: campus activities, community or public service, research;
+- Demonstrated commitment to fields in Tribal public policy through contributions to or participation in one or more of the following: campus activities, community or public service, research;

-- Desire to use the knowledge gained to support their tribal community.
+- Desire to use the knowledge gained to support their Tribal community.

 - What kind of qualities does the selection committee look for?